kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : A beautiful capture of this equally beautiful concert featuring the music of Boublil and Schonberg.
 Includes songs from Les Miserables, Miss Saigon, The Pirate Queen, Martin Guerre and La Revolution Francaise.
 This was a truely stunning concert with sensational performances and very well put together.
 Not only the solo performers shine, but the Orchestra and Choir are stunning!
 A

+Encores!
+Bash 2003 - New York - November, 2003
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Betty Buckley, Bebe Neuwirth, Andrea Martin, Marin Mazzie, Laura Benanti, Sandy Duncan, Emily Skinner, Harolyn Blackwell, Simone, Jason Danieley, Ron Raines, Walter Bobbie, Marc Kudisch, Denis O’Hare, Erin Dilly, and Jerry Zaks

+NOTES
+: The concerts features songs from an array of musicals that have been presented at City Center since its opening in 1943.
+Included are tunes from Porgy and Bess, presented at City Center in 1943; Fiorello!
+(1962); Carousel (1957), Brigadoon (1962) and Finian's Rainbow (1966).
+Filmed from the balcony with some occasional “stage searching”.
+Not the complete show-the filmer seemed to turn the camera on and off and only filmed parts of the show.
+The disc includes about 36 minutes of footage.
+B

+Les Miscellaneous - Los Angeles - January 17, 2000
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Hosted by Jason Alexander, with Sam Harris, Colm Wilkinson, and the Los Angeles touring cast of Les Miserables (which included Sutton Foster and Kevin Early)

+NOTES
+: Presented at the Ahmanson Theatre, this was a one-night cabaret show benefiting the L.A.
+Gay & Lesbian Center's Jeffrey Goodman Special Care Clinic.
+The headliners sing solo numbers, while the Les Miserables cast offers songs from other hit musicals, including a satire of Les Miz (“More Miserable”) from the Off-Broadway hit Forbidden Broadway.
+Other highlights include Sam Harris singing “Bridge Over Troubled Water”, and “Revival”, and Colm Wilkinson singing “Bring Him Home”.
+The evening also included “A New World” by Jason Robert Brown, something from a developing musical about Charles Chaplin, "Rhythm of Life" from "Sweet Charity", a hilarious take on “Book Report” from You’re A Good Man, Charlie Brown, with new “Les Miz” lyrics, and lots more.
+: Filmed with multiple camcorders.
+A-

 Hey, Mr. Producer!: The Musical World of Cameron Mackintosh - 1998 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }